Skip to Content

 Formatting features to AVOID:

-• Tabs or indentation at the start of text paragraphs.
+• Tabs at the start of text paragraphs.
 Use block-style paragraphs.

 • More than one hard return between paragraphs or before or after headings; extra returns will be deleted.